Abuse Using Technology

 What are some ways an abuser could use sexting?

 An abuser could also harass you by sexting after you asked him/her to stop.
-For example, an abuser might continue to send unwanted sexual photos or videos, often called “cyber flashing.”
-If an abuser is harassing you, you may have legal options.
-You may be able to report crimes to the police, file for a restraining order, or sue the abuser.
+Sending unwanted sexual photos or videos is sometimes called “cyber flashing.”
+You may have legal options if someone is harassing you in this way.
+These could include reporting crimes to the police, filing for a restraining order, or suing the abuser.

-Abuse Involving Nude/Sexual Images (photos/videos)
+Abuse Involving Nude/Sexual Images

 How can an abuser use images to harass and harm me?